lemon07r/gideros-bunnymark/README.md

 # Gideros Bunnymark
 Quick Bunnymark Port for Gideros, and the exported Gideros template for Android Studio

-Ignore the "androidstudio-export" folder unless you want to compile to an apk with Android Studio.
+Ignore the "androidstudio-export" folder unless you want to compile to an apk from Android Studio.
 This is the exported template created from Gideros.

 The "html5-export" folder is the exported html5 version of the benchmark.